-Funds transferred to districts are to be used only for the projects included in the district's plan (KRS 157.660(2)).
+Funds transferred to each district are to be used only for the projects included in the district's plan (KRS 157.660(2)).

-Trust funds are transferred to local districts after the district's need for assistance has been certified by the School Facilities Construction Commission.
+Trust funds are transferred to a local district after the School Facilities Construction Commission certifies the district's need for assistance.
 All other expenditures from the fund require the approval of the Kentucky Board of Education (KRS 157.655 (3)).